-Enterprise Architect provides a platform where this vision can take place, where through the Collaboration features and powerful facilities such as simulations and automation an engineer can see opportunity, design solutions, and architect the future.
+Enterprise Architect provides a platform where this vision can take place, where through the Collaboration features and facilities such as simulations and automation an engineer can see opportunity, design solutions, and architect the future.

-Release 15.2 includes major upgrades for systems engineers, technical architects and others wishing to couple their modeling and simulation work in Enterprise Architect with MATLAB, Octave, OpenModelica and more.
-All new 'Solver' classes and an extensive Math Library in the JavaScript engine provide a new and significantly expanded Simulation capability.
-Please see the Enterprise Architect Release 15.2 (http://www.sparxsystems.com/ea152) web page for more information.
+Enterprise Architect includes major features for systems engineers, technical architects and others wishing to couple their modeling and simulation work in Enterprise Architect with MATLAB, Octave, OpenModelica and more.
+'Solver' classes and an extensive Math Library in the JavaScript engine provide a significantly expanded Simulation capability.
+For more information, see the Mathematical Simulations Help topic.